afroisalreadyinu/miniboss/README.md

 A **service** is defined by subclassing `miniboss.Service` and overriding, in the minimal case, the fields `image` and `name`.
-The `env` field specifies the enviornment variables; as in the case of the `appdb` service, you can use ordinary variables in this and any other value.
+The `env` field specifies the environment variables; as in the case of the `appdb` service, you can use ordinary variables in this and any other value.
 The other available fields are explained in the section [Service definition fields](#service-definition-fields).
 Here, we are creating two services: The